The job of a location sound mixer.

 Some examples would be:

-Having the AD make a little time for you wire a difficult costume.
+Keeping the AD happy so they make a little time for you wire a difficult costume.

-Getting the DP to work with you on boom placement on a problematic setup.
+Communicationg well with the DP so they’ll work with you on boom placement on a problematic setup.

 Having the ear of Location Manager so they will work with you on a really loud location.